This post is a collection of the best seven gaming routers, and their worthy alternatives picked among those I've reviewed.

 On the inside, their gaming features are all QoS-based.
 So, the two are similar to TP-Link's Archer GX90 below, as both don't have the most comprehensive set of gaming-related features.

 But you'll be able to play games with them just fine.
 And the RadiX AXE6600 tops that off with an incredible set of Mystic Light.
-It's big on the bling department.
+In the near future, the company will have an all-new and exciting Wi-Fi 7 RadiX BE22000 Turbo on the horizon.

 MSI Radix AXE6600's Rating